Curried Tomato Soup is based on two of my favorite dishes: tomato bisque and Indian butter chicken.

 Growing up I always ate the Campbell’s Tomato Soup.
 Up until recently, this was our go-to tomato soup.
 That was until I learned to make a solid tomato soup on my own.

-Butter chicken is a spiced (but not a hot spice, think cinnamon, cardamon, etc.) tomato and coconut milk sauce that is used to simmer dark meat chicken.
+Butter chicken is a spiced (but not a hot spice, think cinnamon, cardamom, etc.) tomato and coconut milk sauce that is used to simmer dark meat chicken.
 It’s absolutely fantastic with an order of garlic naan.

 Curried tomato soup is our final result after tinkering with this recipe.
 We have also discovered that this goes extremely well with our Indian Spiced Meatballs.